kensanata/just-halberds/Just-Halberds.md

 ## Hits

-Every character can take three hits.
+Character are heroes.
+They can take three hits.

 - Light armour grant an extra hit but prevent spell casting.